-If it is required to encode the accuracy of a horizontal clearance (complex attribute clearance horizontal), it must be done using the sub-attribute horizontal distance uncertainty.

-horizontal distance uncertainty applies only to clearance horizontal.
+If it is required to encode the accuracy of a horizontal clearance (complex attributes horizontal clearance fixed and horizontal clearance open), it must be done using the sub-attribute horizontal distance uncertainty horizontal distance uncertainty applies only to horizontal clearance fixed and horizontal clearance open.
 There is no attribute to express the accuracy of the attributes horizontal length and horizontal width.